 After entering and checking all settings in the "Fabrication" panel, it is possible to proceed to automatic fabrication of the surgical guide.
-Clicking the "Create Scan Appliance Guide" button in the "Scan Appliance" section runs this.
+Clicking the "Fabricate on scan" button (1) in the "Scan Appliance" section runs this.
 A progress bar is then displayed, and once this runs out, the resulting surgical guide is displayed automatically.